mdancho84/mdancho84.github.io/_posts/2020-04-20-setup-python-in-r-with-rmarkdown.md

 layout: post
 title: "How to Run Python's Scikit-Learn in R in 5 minutes"
 date:   2020-04-20 08:24:01
-excerpt: "Python can be run from R to leverage to strengths of both langauges.
+excerpt: "Python can be run from R to leverage the strengths of both R and Python Data Science langauges.
 Learn how to set up Python's Scikit-Learn Library in 5 minutes."
 author: "Matt Dancho"
 categories: [Learn-R]
 tags: [R-Bloggers, Learn-R, Learn-Machine-Learning, Python, Scikit-Learn, reticulate]